Parchive/par2cmdline/README.md

 The `-m` option controls how much memory par2cmdline uses.
 It defaults to 16 MB unless you override it.

-When creating PAR2 recovery files you might want to fill up a "medium" like a DVD or a Blu-Ray.
+When creating PAR2 recovery files you might want to fill up a storage medium like a DVD or a Blu-Ray.
 Therefore we can set the target size of the recovery files by issuing the following command:

     par2 create -rm200 recovery.par2 *

 It makes no sense to set an insanely high recovery size.
-The command will make that the resulting sum of the par2 files approaches the requested size.
+The command will make that the resulting sum of the PAR2 files approaches the requested size.
 It is an estimate so don't go too crazy.

-##Creating par2 files for multiple data files
+##Creating PAR2 files for multiple data files

 When creating PAR2 recovery files from multiple data files, you must specify the base filename to use for the par2 files and the names of all of the data files.